u-boot/u-boot/tools/binman/binman.rst

     `no-expanded` property disables this just for a single entry.
 Put the `no-expanded` boolean property in the node to select this behaviour.

+optional:
+    External blobs are normally required to be present for the image to be built (but see `External blobs`_).
+This properly allows an entry to be optional, so that when it is cannot be found, this problem is ignored and an empty file is used for this blob.
+This should be used only when the blob is entirely optional and is not needed for correct operation of the image.
+    Note that missing, optional blobs do not produce a non-zero exit code from binman, although it does show a warning about the missing external blob.

 The attributes supported for images and sections are described below.
 Several are similar to those for entries.